Princezar/flutter-lifecycle-journey/README.md

               }
             }

-    - Under Material their will be home part with Scaffold.
+    - Under Material their will be home property that has Scaffold.
     - Under Scaffold will be the appBar.
     - Appbar has properties like title.